defder-su/CoubDownloader/README.md

-# What's new in the last days
+# What's new in the days before Apr 1 2022

 There are new bash commands: